-1 Pastoral Introduction
+1. Pastoral Introduction

-I and my colleagues on the Core Staff Team recognise that the menopause can have a big impact on women's lives and work for a number of years.
+We recognise that the menopause can have a big impact on women's lives and work for a number of years.
 The aim of this policy is to assist in creating an open and honest environment where clergy can discuss issues associated with the menopause and seek the support they need.